gravitational/gravity/docs/6.x/quickstart.md

 The browser-based installer will ask for the following:

-* Name of your cluster.
+* Name of your Cluster.
 We recommend FQDN-like names like `mattermost.example.com`.
 * The network interface to use.
 This must be the interface which Kubernetes nodes will use to talk to each other.
-* The "flavor" of the cluster, i.e. 1, 2 or 3 nodes.
-The installer will offer a CLI command for each node to copy to and execute.
+* The "flavor" of the Cluster, i.e. 1, 2 or 3 nodes.
+The installer will provide a CLI command to copy to and execute on each node.
-* Once all nodes report into the cluster, the installer will proceed setting up Kubernetes.
+* Once all nodes report into the Cluster, the installer will proceed setting up Kubernetes.

-The final step is to select the user name and password for the cluster administrator.
+The final step is to select the user name and password for the administrator.
 You will be able to change it later (or configure the SSO).
-After that you will be placed in Gravity's cluster management UI, where you will find the HTTP end point of Mattermost.
+Once you are logged in, you will be placed in Gravity's Cluster Management UI where you will find the HTTP end point of Mattermost.

 Now you can press `Ctrl+C` to stop the `install` script.